MeritxellC/MeritxellC.github.io/index.md

 About
 </h3>

-&nbsp;&nbsp;&nbsp;&nbsp;I am  PhD student working with Dr. Kolawole in the [Crustal Deformation Group](https://www.folarinkolawole.com) at [Lamont-Doherty Earth Observatory](https://lamont.columbia.edu).
+&nbsp;&nbsp;&nbsp;&nbsp;I am a PhD student working with Dr. Kolawole in the [Crustal Deformation Group](https://www.folarinkolawole.com) at [Lamont-Doherty Earth Observatory](https://lamont.columbia.edu).
 My research focuses on integrating field structural geology, seismology and numerical modeling to understand how continental rift segments propagate in space and time, and the mechanics of rift interaction and linkage.